 After someone finishes the quiz, they’ll get their top-knot bun style description along with an offer to download a freebie that relates to setting business goals in the same style that they wear their hair.

-From start to finish, this quiz shows a creative way to work a trend into a quiz that is otherwise used for business purposes.
+From start to finish, this quiz provides a creative way to incorporate a trend into a quiz that businesses usually use for other purposes.

 What kind of Goalden Girl are you?